-On the first day of our trip, we casually walked around in a forest.
-It wasn't a deep forest and we didn't need a guide.
+On the first day of our trip, my coworkers and I casually walked around a forest.
+It wasn't a deep forest, so we didn't need a guide.
 I was really amazed by a beautiful birdsong that I'd never heard.
-Here's the sound I recorded:
+Here's it is:

 As you can hear, it has a descending melody like a rolling glass ball.
-But we couldn't see the bird that made this sound at the time.
+However, we couldn't see the bird that made this sound at the time.

-Later that night, I attended a tour, in which a guide took us to a mountain by jeep and told us about wildlife.
-It was called the Amami Rabbit Night Tour and the highlight of the tour was the Amami rabbit.
-They were interesting, too, but I was more excited when I saw a Ryukyu ruddy kingfisher.
-They don't make a sound at night, so the guide mimicked their sound to explain.
-He said, Khyo-roh-roh-roh-roh-roh-roh and we immediately recognized it was the sound we heard in the daytime.
-We couldn't see and hear them at once, but it was oddly exciting as if the mystery was revealed.
+Later that night, I went on a tour, in which a guide took us to a mountain by jeep and told us about the local wildlife.
+It was called the Amami Rabbit Night Tour, and the highlight of the tour was the Amami rabbits.
+They were interesting, too, but I was more excited to actually spot a Ryukyu ruddy kingfisher.
+They don't sing at night, so the guide mimicked their song for us.
+It went something like Khyo-roh-roh-roh-roh-roh-roh and we immediately recognized it as the sound we had heard earlier that day.
+We couldn't see them, but it was oddly exciting to place the bird with the song — as if the mystery was solved.

-I had heard that Amami rabbits make a distinctive sound as well and looked forward to hearing it, but I couldn't recognize it.
-It was partly because they don't often make a sound, and partly because the jeep kept idling even when it wasn't moving.
-The jeep was moving very slowly and when we found animals it stopped, but the guide didn't stop the engine because if he stopped it, the animals would get surprised by a sudden change of sound and run away.
+I had heard that Amami rabbits make a distinctive sound as well and was looking forward to hearing it, but I couldn't make it out — partly because they aren't very vocal, and partly because the jeep kept idling even when it wasn't moving.
+It moved very slowly, and when we came upon an animal, it would stop, but the guide wouldn't cut the engine because if he did, the animals would be spooked by the sudden sound change and hightail it.

-Long, long ago, Amami-Oshima was part of the continent and about 15 million years ago, it broke away and became an island.
-So, Amami rabbits have retained ancient rabbits' features.
-Their ears aren't very long and their legs are short.
-They can't run that fast.
-Other rabbits don't make a sound, so it's also characteristic of them.
-My coworkers were cooing over how cute the rabbits were.
-But I didn't feel they were cute.
+Long, long ago, Amami-Oshima was part of the continent, then, about 15 million years ago, it broke away and became an island.
+So, Amami rabbits have retained their ancient rabbit features: Their ears aren't very long and their legs are short, so they can't run that fast.
+They make a sound, which is unusual for rabbits today.
+My coworkers were cooing over how cute they were, but I didn't think they were all that.
 Their appearance was just intriguing and funny to me.
-They looked like a picture of rabbits drawn by a young child.
-Their bodies were round, with short legs and paws simply sticking out.
+They looked like a picture of a rabbit drawn by a young child.
+Their bodies were round, with stubby legs and paws simply jutting out.

 We also saw frogs, other birds, and a boar.
 I enjoyed the tour very much.
-It was raining, but Amami-Oshima is quite a rainy area in the first place and further more, June is the rainy season in Japan, so I have to say we were lucky enough that it wasn't raining heavily during the first two days.
-The Ryukyu ruddy kingfisher is migratory.
-They stay in Amami-Oshima during summer and they make sounds most frequently in this rainy season.
-I didn't know that but I was really happy to be able to hear their sounds.
+It was raining, but Amami-Oshima is quite a rainy area to begin with, and furthermore, June is the rainy season in Japan, so I have to say we were lucky that it wasn't raining cats and dogs the first two days.
+Ryukyu ruddy kingfishers are migratory.
+They stay on Amami-Oshima over the summer and are most vocal during the rainy season.
+I didn't know that, but I was really happy I got to hear their song.

 I struggled a lot with whether to use the singular or plural form for animal names and the word sound.